Libberator/LIbberator.github.io/content/post/2023-02-01-roll-a-tetrahedron/index.md

 <b>Answer</b>: It’s <b>outward</b> still.
 The normal for the face hasn't changed.
 </details>

-If you're unfamiliar with <a href="https://docs.unity3d.com/ScriptReference/Quaternion.html" target="_blank">Quaternions</a>, check out my other post explaining them!
+If you're unfamiliar with [Quaternions](https://docs.unity3d.com/ScriptReference/Quaternion.html), check out my other post explaining them!
 For now just know they represent rotations and/or orientations.
 They can interpolate more accurately than using Euler angles, always taking the shortest path, and aren't subject to gimbal lock.